 Google revamped its cloud storage subscriptions a while back.
 It’s now called Google One and includes much more than just additional cloud space.

 Apart from extra storage, Google One brings you 24/7 access to Google Support, the option to share your plan with up to five other family members, Google Store discounts, Google Play credits, and more.

 It’s not available globally but it can be bought in a ton of regions such as the United States.
 Google One starts at $1.99/month for 100GB and goes all the up to $9.99/month.
 The additional storage is applied across most of Google products like Drive, Gmail, and Photos.

 More Google Apps You Might Have Never Heard Of

-Google has expanded its reach into a wide gamut of internet fields.
+Google has expanded its reach into a wide gamut of internet fields and has also made a big leap in quantum computing.
 Most of the time, however, users don’t go past its leading services such as Google Maps and Google Search.